01mu/reddit-links/README.md

 # reddit-links
 Pulls a list of domains featured on a given subreddit.
-Returns score total, score percentage, and domain frequency.
+Returns score total, score percentage, and domain frequency. $limit refers to the number of links returned per reddit API request. $pagination refers to the number of API request pages parsed.
 ## Usage
 Input (driver.php):
 ```